Affordable & Attainable Housing

 • Promote an increase in public and/or private-sponsored down-payment assistance for workforce families;

-• Promote the use of County-owned land to be used for housing that is affordable;
+• Promote the use of county-owned land to be used for housing that is affordable;

 • Provide incentives for employer-provided and military housing assistance; and